-DAA1616 Storytelling (5 credits)
+DAA1616 Storytelling (5 credits) Prerequisite(s): None

 This module covers the principal elements of storytelling including theme, character, perspective, setting, plot, and dialogue.
 It emphasizes non-visual media such as short stories, novels, and plays, though visual media including film and video games may be discussed as well.